Lupus of Novae

-St. Lupus from Novae (Sfântul Lup in Romanian) is a Dacian or Roman saint who was for a while the servant of St. Demetrius from Thessaloniki.
+Saint Lupus of Novae (Sfântul Lup) is a Dacian or Roman saint who was for a while the servant of Saint Demetrius of Thessaloniki.

 He is celebrated on August 23.

 Life

 Lupus lived in Novae, a Roman fortress in the Danube valley, today the Bulgarian town Svishtov.
 Lupus lived at the end of the 3rd century and beginning of the 4th century.
 He was contemporary with Roman Christian martyrs Montanus and Anastasia from Sirmium.

 Lupus was a faithful servant of the martyr Demetrius of Thessaloniki (October 26).
 He was present at the death of his master, and he soaked his own clothing with his blood and took a ring from his hand.
 With these objects St Lupus worked many miracles at Thessaloniki.
 He attacked pagan idols, for which he was subjected to persecution by the pagans, but he was preserved unharmed.

 St Lupus voluntarily delivered himself into the hands of the torturers, and by order of the Emperor Galerius, he was beheaded by the sword on August 23, shortly after St. Demetrius death (probably in 307).

 Frederick George Holweck says "his story is apocryphal".
 Lupus is connected to Novae, but not to Demetrius, nor to Thessaloniki.